 We offer a single doctoral degree which may be earned in one of the following programs: Clinical Psychology, Social Psychology, or Brain, Behavior, and Quantitative Science.
 Students admitted to one of these programs enter with the expectation of continuing graduate study through the Ph.D. as the department does not admit terminal master's students.
 Although most applicants have majored in psychology as undergraduates, this is not required.
-It is necessary, however, to have earned 15 credit hours in psychology, including a first course in statistics and a course in experimental psychology or psychological research methods.
+It is necessary, however, to have earned 15 credit hours in psychology or a related field, including a first course in statistics and a course in experimental psychology or psychological research methods.
 Please view our Doctoral Program Profile which includes data on faculty, enrollment, admissions, financial support, the number of degrees completed and postdoctoral plans.

 Please note, a separate clinical child psychology training program has been developed for doctoral students in an interdepartmental program with the Department of Applied Behavioral Science.
 Those interested in applying to the Clinical Child Graduate program, click here or email Lauren Bias, Clinical Child graduate administrative associate, at email@example.com.